-The minimum internal sample rate is limited on all boards to 1 kHz and the maximum sample rate depends on the specific type of board.
-The maximum sample rates for your type of board are shown in the tables below.
+The minimum internal sampling rate is limited on all boards to 1 kHz and the maximum sampling rate depends on the specific type of board.
+The maximum sampling rates for your type of board are shown in the tables below.
+When using only one channel the minimum sampling rate switches to 2 MHz instead of 1 kHz.